pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 is no surprise that we are not always in complete agreement about what we would like the Scholarly Commons to be.
 We are each a product of our own experiences and backgrounds, and each of our backgrounds is quite dissimilar.
-Even though this makes things difficult sometimes, I view this as a good thing.
+Even though this makes things difficult sometimes, I view this as a good thing because it has brought more perspectives to the table and has forced us to look at what we're doing from many different angles.
 There is a general consensus among us, I am pretty sure, that the Scholarly Commons is scholarly communication in a modern setting, one in which we are not constrained by the limitations of print publishing.
 But the definition of the Commons goes much deeper than that, and, as they say, the devil is in the details.
-The Scholarly Commons represents scholarship reinvented for our modern era, and whichever the approach to do that, I am hoping we'll take the best of the past, the aspirations and thirst for understanding that have motivated mankind for thousands of years, and redesign the whole system from scratch to fit our current needs and desires, using whatever existing pieces or technologies that fit this new way of working, then figuring out how to build out the rest, so that, hopefully, in the end, we will have built 'a constellation of working alternatives driven by a different logic.'[^constellation]
+The Scholarly Commons represents scholarship reinvented for our modern era, and whichever the approach to do that, I am hoping we'll take the best of the past, the aspirations and thirst for understanding that have motivated mankind for thousands of years, and redesign the whole system from scratch to fit our current needs and desires, so that, hopefully, in the end, we will have built, using the best of modern technologies, 'a constellation of working alternatives driven by a different logic.'[^constellation]

 <!--MORE-->